visgl/deck.gl/docs/layers/primitive-polygon-layer.md

 # Polygon Layer

-The Polygon Layer renders filled and/or stroked polygons.
+The Polygon Layer renders filled polygons.
 * The polypgons can be simple or complex (complex polygons are polygons with holes).
    * A simple polygon specified as an array of vertices, each vertice being an array of two or three numbers